ONEARMY/community-platform/CONTRIBUTING.md

 - Secrets are managed server-side on fly.io
 - We use `helmet` for CSP and other security checks
 - Reduce and keep packages up-to-date to reduce potential vulnerabilities

+## First time contributing?

+Early on, and especially when contributing for the first time, please only submit and work on a single issue at a time.
+It's likely there's lots of little changes we'd like you to make while you get up to speed with how we work and what the code already does.

 ## 🤝 Joining the team